gregory-scala/gregory-scala.github.io/_pages/about.md

   - /about.html
 ---

 My name is Gregory Scala.
-I am a sixth year PhD student in Economics at the University of Pittsburgh.
+I am a PhD Candidate in Economics at the University of Pittsburgh.

 Research Interests
 =====